 Collecting injury compensation beyond the insurance limits in car accident lawsuits

 There are several approaches to collecting injury compensation beyond the insurance limits of the at-fault driver’s liability policy: (1) recovery through “underinsured motorist” insurance; (2) getting the driver to agree to use his or her personal assets to pay; (3) a trial verdict in excess of the at-fault driver’s insurance, resulting in seizing the driver’s property or a judgment lien; and (4) a bad faith lawsuit against the insurance company for failing to properly protect their insured and settle the case within policy limits.

 When auto accident settlements exceed the policy limits and seizing the driver’s property is ordered

-Seizing a driver’s property normally involves getting a court judgment against the at-fault driver and then getting an order from the court directing the county sheriff to seize and sell the driver’s “personal property” (including but not limited to motor vehicles or money, wherever located) to pay for and satisfy the portion of the judgment that is not covered by the at-fault driver’s
+If an auto accident settlement exceeds the policy limits then then the seizing of the driver’s property is ordered.
+This normally involves getting a court judgment against the at-fault driver and then getting an order from the court directing the county sheriff to seize and sell the driver’s “personal property” (including but not limited to motor vehicles or money, wherever located) to pay for and satisfy the portion of the judgment that is not covered by the at-fault driver’s

 When auto accident settlements exceed the policy limits and judgment lien is recorded

 A judgment lien involves getting a court judgment against the at-fault driver and then obtaining and recording a judgment lien against the property owned by the at-fault driver at the time and any “after acquired property.”
 (MCL 600.2803) The judgment lien is an encumbrance on the real property which prevents the at-fault driver from selling it because with the judgment lien attached, clean title to the property cannot be obtained.

 How do you ensure you will receive the maximum car accident settlement?